Back to Course

 Brand Variations:

-Bob’s Red Mill double acting baking powder stands out as having the lowest carbohydrate content, with effectively zero carbs per serving.
+There are brands that have zero carbs.
+You have to hunt for them.
+Bob’s Red Mill double acting baking powder as an example.
+It stands out as having the lowest carbohydrate content, with effectively zero carbs per serving.
 According to the nutritional information provided, a 1 teaspoon (4g) serving of Bob’s Red Mill double acting baking powder contains only 1g of total carbohydrates, which is negligible in terms of daily intake.
 Other brands may have slightly higher carbohydrate counts, but the difference is typically minimal.

 Baking powder has unique baking characteristics: